Skip to the main content.

 rovema-auger-filler

-1. Our auger filler has a standard split door hopper that swings open and a pneumatic chuck to mount the feed screw to maximize accessibility.
+1. The SD auger filler has a standard split door hopper that swings open and a pneumatic chuck to mount the feed screw to maximize accessibility.
 It also comes standard with a window to allow you to view and monitor the fill level in the auger.

 3. We integrate an automatic downstream checkweigher that monitors and sends signals to the auger anytime the fill weight needs to be adjusted due to density changes in the coffee.